-I snapped this pic before all of
+I snapped this pic before all of the buds had opened. |

 Let’s do roses first.
 This year our two rose bushes are going crazy.
 Earlier this year I had gone out with the snips and just went berserk on them.
 Apparently they liked it.
 Some of the canes are absolutely weighed down with flowers.
 It started me thinking I needed to be doing something with some of those roses besides letting them fade and fall off of the bush.